As more retail moves into cities, the suburban boxes fronted by parking lots are giving way to more walkable designs.

 Big box retailer evolves; chases customers to walkable urban locations.

-A recent study by Redfin, the owner of Walk Score, shows that true walkability has tremendous economic value—but Walk Score itself has problems.
+A study by Redfin, the owner of Walk Score, shows that true walkability has tremendous economic value—but Walk Score itself has problems.